-Taking trades while the descending triangle is being formed will help you take small profit from the market until a breakout occurs.
+Taking trades while the descending triangle is being formed will help you take a small profit from the market until a breakout occurs.

-Nonetheless, you can still wait to make an entry after price has left this consolidation region (the pattern).
+Nonetheless, you can still wait to make an entry after the price has left this consolidation region (the pattern).

-Your next course of action is to make an entry (short) once price has broken the static support line.
+Your next course of action is to make an entry (short) once the price has broken the static support line.

-A stop loss can also be placed above the descending trend line (resistance) in case it’s a false breakout.
+A stop-loss can also be placed above the descending trend line (resistance) in case it’s a false breakout.